ernilambar/widget-helper/README.md

 ## Usage

-You can now use helper class.
+You can create your new widget with extending the helper class.

 ```php
 use ErNilambar\WidgetHelper\Helper;